We are excited that you are looking at our new MAHEC Internal Medicine Residency Program as a potential site for your future training.

 Internal medicine residents rotate at a variety of rural health sites in Western North Carolina over their three years of training, including both ambulatory and inpatient experiences.
 In addition, electives are offered at the University of North Carolina Hospitals System and at a variety of other sites in and around Asheville, NC.

-We will proceed in the 2022-23 match season in alignment with the AAIM Recommendations for the 2022-2023 Internal Medicine Residency Interview Season.
+We will proceed in the 2023-24 match season in alignment with the AAIM Recommendations for the Internal Medicine Residency Interview Season.
 All applications will be reviewed based on holistic review principles and practices as outlined by the AAMC.
-We follow the framework outlined by the AAMC to resident selection at multiple steps in our recruiting process.
-All faculty members and staff are trained in implicit bias, specifically as it pertains to assessment of applicants; our process is designed to incorporate principles of mitigating bias.
+We follow the framework outlined by the AAMC for resident assessment at multiple steps in our recruiting process.
+All faculty members and staff are trained in implicit bias, specifically as it pertains to the assessment of applicants; our process is designed to incorporate principles of mitigating bias.

-We will start our review process on September 28th and will release invites in four different waves.
-Our first wave of invites will be released on October 7th.
-The second wave of invites will be released on October 14th.
-A third wave will be released on November 15th .
-A final wave of invites will be released on December 15th.
-All applicants whose application is submitted by October 1st will be notified by October 17th of their status – invited, under review, or declined.
-All applicants under review will have a final status identified by December 15th.
-We will not be offering on-site visits.
+We will start our review process on September 27th and will release invites in four different waves.
+Our first wave of invites will be released on October 11th.
+The second wave of invites will be released on October 20th.
+A third wave will be released on November 14th.
+A final wave of invites will be released on December 14th.
+All applicants whose application is submitted by October 1st will be notified by October 20th of their status: invited, under review, or declined.
+All applicants under review will have a final status identified by December 14th.

-All applicants that accept an interview invite within 48 hours will be guaranteed an interview slot.
+All applicants that accept an interview invitation within 48 hours will be guaranteed an interview slot.

 The Graduate Medical Education (GME) programs will select from among eligible applicants on the basis of residency program-related criteria such as their preparedness, ability, aptitude, academic credentials, communication skills, and personal qualities such as motivation and integrity.